Alain de Botton

 If you think about — why is it exciting to kiss someone for the first time?
 It’s probably more fun eating an oyster or flossing your teeth or watching T.V. than kissing.
 It’s a bit weird.
 What’s this odd thing we call kissing?
 It’s like we’re trying to inflate somebody else’s mouth.
 And it’s just odd.

-Nevertheless, we like it.
+Mr. de Botton: Nevertheless, we like it.
 Not because of its physical feeling, but because of what it means, the meaning we infuse.
 And the meaning we infuse into it is, “I accept you.
 And I accept you in a way that is incredibly intimate and that would be quite revolting with anyone else.
 I’m allowing you into my private space as a way of signaling, ‘I like you.’”
-And we call it getting “turned on,” but what we’re really excited by is that someone accepts us with remarkable...
+And what really — we call it getting “turned on,” but what we’re really, as it were, excited by is that someone accepts us with remarkable — in all our…

 Ms. Tippett: Takes delight in us.

 Mr. de Botton: Right.
 Takes delight in us.
-That’s what’s exciting about it.
+And that’s what’s exciting about it.
 In other words, sex is continuous with a lot of things that we’re interested in outside of the bedroom.

 Ms. Tippett: And you say that flirting is one way to experience, in the course of ordinary life, in a way that’s completely nonthreatening to whatever your commitments are, what is enjoyable about sex that’s not necessarily the act itself, the fact that we are sexual beings.

 Mr. de Botton: That’s right.
+That’s right.
 But we feel often conflicted about it.
 I shouldn’t be flirting.
-I can’t flirt, etc. So there’s a lot of fear of slippery slopes.
+I can’t flirt, etc. So there’s a lot of fear of — there’s a lot of fear of slippery slopes.
 In many situations, we can hang on on the slippery slope.
 It’s OK.
 We’ve got tools to hang on in there.

-Ms. Tippett: I don’t want to let you go before asking what’s your view of online dating because this is a new way that so many people, perhaps most people, moving forward are meeting, are engaging this romantic side of themselves.
+Ms. Tippett: Yeah.
+I want to know — I don’t want to let you go before asking what you think about — what’s your view of online dating because this a new way that so many people, perhaps most people, moving forward are meeting, are engaging this romantic side of themselves.

 Mr. de Botton: At one level, online dating promises to open up something absolutely wonderful, which is a more logical way of getting together with someone.
 The sort of dream is that the secrets of our soul and the secrets of somebody else’s soul will be sort of downloaded onto a computer and that we will find the best possible match for who we are.

 Ms. Tippett: Right.
 So then you’re back to the basic truth, the darker truth about love.
-Also, what online dating does is it introduces you to people, but then really, the whole thrust of your thinking is that loving is really what comes next.
-It’s what comes after the meeting.
+Also, that what online dating does is it introduces you to people, but then really, the whole thrust of your thinking is — that loving is really what comes next.
+That’s what comes after the meeting.

 Mr. de Botton: That’s right.
 Silicon Valley has been incredibly interested in getting us to that first stage of meeting the person.
 And that’s great, but the next stage has been abandoned.
-Where is the app that will tell you how to interpret somebody else’s confused signals of distress, or that will remind you at a certain point to look charitably upon someone’s behavior because you remember their childhood, etc.?
+Where is the app that will tell you how to read, how to interpret somebody else’s confused signals of distress, or that will remind you at a certain point to look charitably upon someone’s behavior because you remember their childhood, etc?
 So we have a long way to go.

-Our technology is still — it’s one of the sort of narcissisms of our time that we think we’re living late on in the history of the world.
-We think we’re latecomers to the party.
+Our technology is still — look, we’re still — it sounds odd because we — it’s one of the sort of narcissisms of our time that we think we’re living late on in the history of the world.
+We think we’re sort of — we’re late comers to the party.
 We’re still at the very beginning of understanding ourselves as human emotional creatures.
 We’re still taking our first baby steps in the understanding of love, and we need a lot of compassion for ourselves.
-No wonder we make horrific mistakes pretty much all the time.
+And no wonder we make horrific mistakes pretty much all the time.

 [music: “Turquoise” by Mooncake]